Krozark/codingStyle/c/style.md

 enum values
 ===========

-all in upper snake case prefixed with the enum name the enum should olso contain a special value named \<enum name\>_SIZE at the end.
+all in upper snake case prefixed with the enum name the enum should also contain a special value named SIZE at the end.

 example